pow-auth/pow_assent/guides/POW.md

 # Set up Pow

+Be sure that you have [installed PowAssent](../README.md#installation) in `mix.exs` first.

-First install the necessary files:
+Install the necessary files:

 ```mix
 mix pow.install